 1 Students have the option to present recent news in business (within last 3 months) with length 6-10 minutes.
-Email me 48 hours ahead and present at the beginning of each lecture classes.
+Email me with your recorded (MP4) presentation.
 There are up to 3 points based on quality of content, presentation slides quality and presenting performance.